Permafrost/TundraTN/SERVICES.md

       ((Q1 + .. + Qn) + IS thread pool max) * Java thread stack size < Server free memory

-  If a `$concurrency <= 1` is specified, tasks will be processed sequentially on the main thread.
+  If a `$concurrency <= 1` is specified, tasks will be processed sequentially on the thread executing the queue's scheduled task.
 * `$thread.priority` is an optional priority used by the threads processing queued tasks.
 Defaults to [Thread.NORM_PRIORITY], if not specified.